 Teachers are entitled to take up to six leave days per year – this total includes both sick and personal leave.
 All teachers must submit the online leave form before taking any type of leave.
 Teachers should give as much notice as possible before taking leave.
 If a teacher is requesting leave less than 24 hours from the time of absence, he or she should call their respective principal in addition to completing the leave form.

 If a teacher is sick for more than two consecutive days, ISNS may require a valid certificate of sickness from an approved medical practitioner.
 If such evidence is not provided, the absence from employment may be counted as unpaid leave.
 Additional leave beyond six days must receive special approval from the Head of School and will be without pay.
+The option for Unpaid leave should be not be used without prior approval.

 Teachers may leave campus for up to two hours without utilizing sick or personal leave if they do not need a substitute for the time away.
 This should not be a regular occurrence, but for the purpose of running special errands or taking care of business that must be done during working hours.
 The division principal should be informed whenever a teacher leaves campus so that the whereabouts of everyone is know and we have the assistance of all staff in the event of an emergency.
 During the school day, our focus is on learning and all efforts should be made to minimize the amount of time spent off campus.